-Sculpture subject was 1st Black college president
+Sculpture subject was 1st black college president

 “There are a lot of artists in the fire department,” he said.

-On Wednesday afternoon, Don Ramey, who has been involved in the Carving Studio, “from the very beginning,” was working on the full-sized sculpture based on Burnett’s design.
+On a recent Wednesday afternoon, Don Ramey, who has been involved in the Carving Studio, “from the very beginning,” was working on the full-sized sculpture based on Burnett’s design.

 Ramey also sculpted the piece based on the 54th Massachusetts Regiment, which he said connected with his support and “special feeling” for veterans.